Baldrico/Shadowdark/Rules/5) Gameplay/Rolling the Dice.md

 If you have both advantage and disadvantage on a roll, they cancel each other out.

 ## Natural 20
 When a d20 die roll shows a 20, what you're doing succeeds to your maximum capacity.
-An attack roll automatically hits and is a critical hit (see Damage on pg.
+An attack roll automatically hits and is a critical hit (see [[Combat#Damage|Damage]] on pg.
 89).

 ## Natural 1
 When a d20 die roll shows a 1, what you're doing fails to your maximum capacity.
 An attack roll automatically misses and might even strike an ally.